zhangchicheng/Mathub/README.md

     The implementation of broadcasting is a little tricky which use a technique called [static table generation](https://en.wikipedia.org/wiki/Template_metaprogramming#Static_Table_Generation).

+        /* For the sake of simplicity, the code was simplified and not applicable directly.
-        /* N : dimension of output
+           N : dimension of output
            N1: dimension of first tensor
            N2: dimension of second tensor
            S1: shape of first tensor